aksum/dotfiles/README.md

   - `molecule idempotence`: provisions instances and parses output to determine idempotence
   - `molecule verify`: performs verification steps on running instances
   - `molecule login`: initiates an interactive ssh session with the given host

-Hint! molecule does not destroy instance(s) upon error. run 'molecule destroy' to destroy instance.

 ## TODO